 Update policies to reflect an emphasis on the importance of outreach/education to shoreline property owners.

-Chapter Six– Parks, Open Space, and Cultural Resources
+Chapter Six– Parks, Open Space and Cultural Resources

-The 2016 update to the Parks, Open Space and Cultural Resources chapter will further reflect the priority for developing and maintaining regional parks and open space and the regional trails.
+The 2016 update to the Parks, Open Space and Cultural Resources chapter will further reflect the priority for developing and maintaining regional and local parks, open space, and the regional trails based on the voter-approved 2013 Parks, Trails & Open Space Replacement Levy.

+Update and strengthen policies to provide increased attention to areas with low income communities and people of color to address inequities and disparities.

+Review and update policies to facilitate the recreation element of the multi-use vision for the public asset currently known as the “Eastside Rail Corridor.”

-Review and update policies relating to climate change/sustainability, forest stewardship and public engagement/partnerships.
+Review and update policies relating to climate change/sustainability, forest stewardship, and public engagement/partnerships.

-Create a brief policy subsection for the Regional Trails System (RTS.)
+Create a brief policy subsection for the Regional Trails System (RTS).

 Update the Regional Trails Needs Report (RTNR) and the RTNR Map.